telerik/xaml-docs/knowledge-base/kb-pdfviewer-viewport-snapshot.md

 {{endregion}}

-Having the _VisiblePagesToViewport_ already, we can iterate its pages and using the [ThumbnailFactory](https://docs.telerik.com/devtools/wpf/api/telerik.windows.documents.ui.thumbnailfactory) class to export the snapshots in the desired image format (in this example to TIFF images).
+Now when we have the _VisiblePagesToViewport_, we can iterate its pages and export the snapshots to the desired image format using the [ThumbnailFactory](https://docs.telerik.com/devtools/wpf/api/telerik.windows.documents.ui.thumbnailfactory) class.
+For the purpose of the example, we will generate a TIFF image.

 #### __[C#] Example 4: Exporting the images using the ThumbnailFactory__
 {{region kb-pdfviewer-viewport-snapshot-3}}